RF-3DGS: Wireless Channel Modeling with Radio Radiance Field and 3D Gaussian Splatting: Experimental Result and Evaluation

-As shown in Fig.~\ref{fig::CSI spectrum accuracy}, the results indicate the ability of RF-3DGS to reconstruct Rx-side AoA-AoD spectra and AoA-delay spectra.
-We also present examples of the decoded CSI spectra in Fig.~\ref{fig:RF-3DGS}.
-For the delay channel, we use normalized delay values, measured from the first arrival of MPCs, which is more practical and helps mitigate distance-dependent decay.
-The example demonstrates that the delay increases from the near reflection point to the far end, similar to a depth image.
+\textbf{Supporting Wireless Communication:} To evaluate the effectiveness of RF-3DGS in wireless communication applications, we consider a practical scenario where the Rx-side path loss spectrum is used to guide the Rx array in performing angular domain CBF.
+In this setting, the AoA corresponding to the strongest path is of primary importance, as it determines the beam steering direction.
+In particular, we train RF-3DGS models using the four types of spectra (Ideal, MVDR, TCBF, and CBF), and then predict the CBF main lobe direction at unseen test positions.
+The ground truth is defined as the AoA of the strongest MPC in the ideal spectrum generated from the sample at each test location.
+We report the average angular deviation between the predicted main lobe directions and the ground truth across the test set.
+This deviation reflects the degree of beam misalignment, and in practical systems, corresponds to additional overhead required for beam calibration.
+As shown in Fig.~\ref{fig::CBF receiving power}, although the CBF and TCBF spectra fail to accurately capture the underlying scene geometry, they are still able to support basic beamforming operations with moderate performance loss. \textbf{Spatial-CSI Prediction:} Another key feature of RF-3DGS is its capability to encode Spatial-CSI.
+In this paper, we test its capability to represent the AoD and delay, which are critical in advanced wireless communication and sensing applications.
+As shown in Fig.~\ref{fig::CSI spectrum accuracy}, the results indicate the ability of RF-3DGS to reconstruct Rx-side AoD spectra and delay spectra.
+We also present examples of the decoded Spatial-CSI spectra in Fig.~\ref{fig:5-RF-3DGS pipeline}.
+For the delay channel, the example demonstrates that the delay increases from the near reflection point to the far end, similar to a depth image.
 In the AoD-azimuth channel, although the angles vary according to physical laws, a sharp edge corresponding to the transition between 0 and 360$^{\circ}$ is visible.
 A more appropriate approach would involve using a 3D unit vector to represent such AoD information; however, in this paper, we use these two angles for a more intuitive demonstration.